EstefanHu/OpenSeattle/README.md

 # Howdy OpenSeattle
-Im out on holiday right now Im going to build out the solution to the requested challenge on Sunday the 30th so check back in then!
-**Update** Looks like my holiday got extended!
-Im getting back into town on the evening of the 1st and will deticate the full evening to implemening a robust solution to the requested feature set.

 ## Requirements:
 1. Donation Registration: A feature that allows the shelter staff to record details of the donations, such as the donor's name, type of donation (money, food, clothing, etc.), quantity or amount donated, and the date of the donation.